7 Benefits of Running in the Morning

 Should I eat before running in the morning?

-Experts often advise that you have a small snack consisting of easily digested carbs (think cereal, instant oatmeal, or a banana) before a workout.
+Experts often advise that you have a small snack consisting of easily digested carbs (think cereal, instant porridge or a banana) before a workout.
 But personal tolerance should also be taken into account.
-Experiment with different snacks — or no snacks at all — to find out what works best for you.
+Experiment with different snacks—or no snacks at all—to find out what works best for you.

 How do I run in the morning if I'm not a morning person?